The Atomic Film Festival Roars Into Fuller Lodge

 Just Crazy to Ski Raffle

 The Los Alamos Historical Society has teamed up with Pajarito Mountain Ski Area for a raffle, featuring the publication Just Crazy to Ski: A Fifty Year History of Skiing at Los Alamos.
 For $10, raffle ticket buyers will receive the book and an opportunity to win a 2013-2014 season pass to the ski hill.
 Only 700 tickets will be sold.
 The drawing will be held July 1, 2013.
-Tickets are available at the Museum Shop and at other Historical Society events such as WinterFest and our upcoming lectures.
+Tickets are available at the Museum Shop and at Historical Society events.
 All proceeds benefit the publishing venture of the Los Alamos Historical Society, Bathtub Row Press.

 Travelling Exhibits Available to New Mexico Museums